How to check MacBook temperature

 To check your battery temperature in real-time, use the app:

-2. Click Settings in the top menu popup.
+- Click Settings in the top menu pop-up.

 Click on the Stats tab to access information on your battery health and electrical specs, such as voltage, current, and system load.
 Here, you can ensure that everything is working as it should.

-How to monitor GPU temperature separately from CPU temperature
+How to monitor GPU temperature separately from CPU temperature: Use iStat Menus

 Just like with the CPU, there isn't an Apple native way to check temperature sensors for the GPU.
 So, I went ahead and found a third-party app called iStat Menus that acts as a dual CPU and GPU temperature monitor.

 iStat Menus is highly customizable, letting you change the color palette of your menu bar statistics and what sort of information you want displayed.
-Every component is easily readable, with big widgets that can be combined into one panel for an overview of all your main sensors, including CPU, GPU, and the percentage your fans are running at.
+Every component is easily readable, with large widgets that can be combined into a single panel for an overview of your main sensors, including CPU, GPU, and the percentage of time your fans are running.
 If toggled on, it can even alert you when sensors are above a specific temperature.

 For those who have an aging laptop or frequently use their computer to full capacity, you might notice that your Mac fan keeps running whenever you're on it.
 Therefore, iStat Menus will give you the information and the peace of mind needed to detect potential issues early.
 Notice your temperatures are continuously overheating past the normal range?
 You can check for any failing fans in the app's menu or find ways to cool down your computer before any lasting damage is done.